LorenzDuremdes/Second-Brain/happiness.md

 	>"X can make it easier to be happy."^[[The Happy [[Brain]]: The Science of Where Happiness Comes from, and Why, p.
 59]]
 	1. removes splitting ([[psychology]]) + complex
 1. greater intelligence is more likely to make you happier^[The Happy [[Brain]]: The Science of Where Happiness Comes from, and Why, p.
 65]
+2. competence → happiness^[The Happy [[Brain]]: The Science of Where Happiness Comes from, and Why, p.
+72]
+	1. when we feel we're competent, we're more likely to be happy

 # [[psychology]]
 ## [[habituation]]